1. Penny Black Support

 2. Password

-Connecting to a printer
+Connecting to a printer on your network

-1. The satellite and printer must be on the same network
+1. The Satellite and printer must be on the same network

-2. The printer must have a static IP so that the satellite can communicate with it
+2. The printer must have a static IP so that the Satellite can communicate with it

-3. Network policies must allow the satellite to communicate with the printer on TCP port 631
+3. Network policies must allow the Satellite to communicate with the printer on TCP port 631

-4. The IP Address must be provided to Penny Black for configuring on the satellite
+4. The IP Address must be provided to Penny Black for configuring on the Satellite

 Penny Black API access